quynhnn89/An-Efficient-Multilinear-Optimization-Framework-for-Hypergraph-Matching/README.md

   year={2017},
   publisher={IEEE}
 }
+Should you find any problem using the code, please feel free to contact me at quynh@cs.uni-saarland.de

 ============================================
 1. INSTALLATION
     - run 'compile.m' to compile all C-MEX files

 ============================================
 2. GUIDELINE
     See "extract_figures.m" for details how to run different experiments